HasanCadirli/Gozgu_AI/stitch_ai_ad_analyzer_landing_page/README.md

 ## 🎯 Platform Vision & Overview

-Stitch AI is not just an A/B testing tool; it is a **synthetic market simulation environment**.
-By leveraging Large Language Models (Gemini), advanced Computer Vision (SmolVLM2), and Audio Processing (Whisper), Stitch AI creates a digital twin of your target audience.
+Gözgü AI AI is not just an A/B testing tool; it is a **synthetic market simulation environment**.
+By leveraging Large Language Models (Gemini), advanced Computer Vision (SmolVLM2), and Audio Processing (Whisper), Gözgü AI AI creates a digital twin of your target audience.

 It simulates how real people—with unique psychological profiles, socio-economic backgrounds, and current economic realities—will react to your advertisement.

-### 🚀 Roadmap
+###  Roadmap

+**Phase 1 (Current): The Static Simulation**
-- **Phase 1 (Current):** Parallel independent persona simulations, generating AIDA scores and individual feedback based on real-time economic snapshots.
+Parallel, independent persona simulations generating AIDA scores and individual feedback based on real-time economic snapshots.
+Personas act in isolation, simulating a single exposure to an ad.

-- **Phase 2 (Upcoming - "Palantir Ontology"):** Transitioning to a Graph Database (Knowledge Graph) and Multi-Agent Network.
-Personas will interact with each other, generating "Word-of-Mouth" effects, social proof cascades, and dynamic viral trend simulations.
+**Phase 2 (Upcoming): The "Palantir" Ontology & Multi-Agent Network** Transitioning from a flat relational database to a multidimensional **Knowledge Graph** (Graph Database).
+In this phase, Gözgü AI AI evolves into a complex adaptive system where personas are no longer isolated—they interact, influence, and cascade information, similar to Palantir's ontological models.

+Key Phase 2 Features:
+- **Knowledge Graph Architecture (Neo4j):** Everything becomes a connected Node.
+Personas, Ad Campaigns, Brands, Macro-Economic Events, and Cultural Trends will be dynamically linked by Edges (e.g., `[Persona A] -[INFLUENCES]-> [Persona B]`, `[MacroEvent] -[IMPACTS]-> [Persona C]`).
+- **Viral & Word-of-Mouth Simulation:** If a "Trendsetter" persona (high Openness, high Status) reacts positively to an ad, the system dynamically passes this data to "Follower" personas in their network as Social Proof.
+You can watch an ad go viral or fail within the simulated society.
+- **Temporal Event Cascades:** Simulating time.
+What happens to campaign performance when the Central Bank raises interest rates mid-campaign?
+The Knowledge Graph ripples this macro-event through the network, instantly altering the purchasing power and psychology of vulnerable personas.
+- **Multi-Agent Conversational Framework:** Transitioning from single-shot LLM prompts to an agentic framework (e.g., LangGraph).
+Personas will be able to "debate" products with each other in simulated focus groups.
+- **Network Visualization:** A visual, interactive node-link diagram on the dashboard, allowing marketers to trace exactly *who* influenced *whom* to buy their product.

 ---

-## ✨ Core Capabilities
+##  Core Capabilities

 ### 1. The 52 Persona Ecosystem
 Built on Turkish demographic data (TÜİK/TÜAD), the platform hosts 52 distinct personas.
 Each persona is defined by: